 - Unofficial transcript from Carnegie Mellon and official transcripts for any other undergraduate institutions where you have completed course work.
 You can download your unofficial transcript from SIO.
 Your transcript will be uploaded into the CMU/WSP online application form.

-- Two letters of recommendation, which should be emailed directly to Emily Half, Associate Director of Academic Affairs.
+- Two letters of recommendation, which should be emailed directly to Emily Half, IPS Deputy Director.
 Letters should be on letterhead and saved in .pdf format.

 - Faculty recommendation: At least one letter should come from a Carnegie Mellon faculty member who has taught you in class.
 The letter should address your academic performance, ability to work in varied academic settings, ability to work independently, and writing skills.
 The recommender should also comment, if knowledgeable, on your extracurricular involvement, service, and leadership experience.